i4Ds/spc_r/README.md

 # Swiss Parliament Corpus – Correction Toolkit

 This repository accompanies the [Swiss Parliament Corpus (SPC-R) dataset](https://huggingface.co/datasets/i4ds/spc_r) and the paper ["SPC-R: High-Precision Speech Corrections for Swiss Parliament Data"](https://arxiv.org/abs/2506.07726).
 It provides the scripts used to generate RAG-augmented correction prompts, submit OpenAI Batch jobs, and consolidate the returned corrections and quality judgements.
+The raw data is not shared in this repository, only the code.

+## Idea
 The idea is to correct a weakly labeled transcription of a parliamentary discussion with an LLM, which receives as context semantically relevant chunks from a manually generated summary of it.
-The raw data is not shared in this repository, only the code.

 ## Prerequisites